Sequential Learning in the Dense Associative Memory: Introduction

 \section{Introduction}

-Sequential learning, sometimes continual learning or lifelong learning, is an important area of study in machine learning where models are exposed to several tasks in sequence and must learn new tasks without exposure to previous ones.
-Biological neural networks can perform extremely well in sequential environments, and can even use information from previous tasks to help learn new tasks quicker, ``forward transfer'', and achieve better-than-random performance on unseen tasks, ``zero-shot'' performance.
+Sequential learning is an important area of study in machine learning, where models are exposed to tasks in sequence and must learn new tasks without further exposure to previous ones.
+Biological neural networks can perform extremely well in sequential environments, incorporating information from previous tasks to help learn new tasks quicker (forward transfer) and achieve better-than-random performance on unseen tasks, (zero-shot performance).
 However, artificial neural networks struggle immensely in sequential environments, often forgetting previous tasks entirely (catastrophic forgetting) let alone showing any signs of forward transfer.
-There have been many techniques developed to improve the ability of artificial neural networks to learn sequential tasks.
-These include architectural methods that alter / add to the network architecture for each new task, regularization methods that create a surrogate loss term for previous tasks to use in future learning, and rehearsal based methods that replay data from previous tasks to prevent forgetting.
+There have been many techniques developed to improve the ability of artificial neural networks to learn sequential tasks, with varying degrees of success.